flosskosova/foss4g-2023/content/tutorials/session_leader.md

 #### Where can I contact you?

-If you face any technical issue you don't know how to solve, please contact us at info@foss4g.org.
+If you face any technical issue you don't know how to solve, please contact us at the session leaders chat or at info@foss4g.org.